 O is for O’ahu, Hawaii, USA

 Here’s another place I wish I could be again soon.
 O’ahu is the most populated and touristed of the seven Hawaiian islands, with so much gorgeous scenery.
-My trip was way too short, especially given the long journey it required.
+My trip was way too short, especially given the long journey it required to get there.
 In the few days I was there, highlights included lounging on Waikiki beach, swimming in Hanauma Bay, and hiking up Diamond Head.
 I’d definitely like to return to Hawaii one day with Mr. Chuckles, perhaps to Maui or Big Island as well.

 Read more: Aloha!
 Sunny days in O’ahu Hawaii